akim330/akim330/README.md

 ## 🎓 About Me
 - **Harvard Divinity School & Harvard Undergrad** – Balanced technical work with studies in psychology, religion, statistics, and computer science
 - Former **Teaching Fellow** for a machine learning course
-- Experienced **Interfaith Chaplain** – a unique, human-centered perspective on tech

 ---